 In fact, the greater your expertise, the greater the opportunity for blinkered thinking.

 Now, a new manufacturing company opens up but it hasn’t got any experts to help it get started.
 If you are an investor, this is the company you should be keeping an eye on and maybe putting a speculative investment in.
 While success is not guaranteed, what I can promise you is that this company CAN’T compete.
 It will be differentiated.
 It will more likely be innovative.

-The new company starts making bats and as expected by the “experts”, they are inferior for the purpose they were designed for; in fact, they are outside the permissible specifications for the game.
+The new company starts making bats and as expected by the “experts”, they seem inferior; in fact, they are outside the permissible specifications for the game.
 The experts all smugly ridicule their new competitor’s product, pointing out the inferior attributes and higher cost.
 At this point, you start to have doubts about your investment and our story could end here, and sometimes it does.

 Still, there is always somebody who hates the status quo, and they will buy the “inferior” bats just to be different.
 Someone using one of the new company’s bat designs notices that it has an attribute that they like.
 It can’t hit as far as a normal bat, therefore making it more suitable for backyard use.
 You get the idea?
 Promote this.

 Next, the bat becomes so popular for its use in backyards, the company decides to create a league that uses the “inferior” bats on smaller playing fields.
 The “experts” are no longer experts in baseball bats, they are merely experts in the major league baseball bats.
 The experts are still not able to make money while the manufacturer of the “inferior” bats has secured a patent on his design and new mini-league, has no competition, and can pretty much charge what he likes for the newly innovated specified mini-league bats.
 Your investment is looking good.

 How often do we see new startup companies rocket to fame, fortune, and market dominance only to find themselves in the scrap heap down the track?